-Financial aid is awarded for the academic year unless otherwise specified.
-Most awards are automatically applied to the payment of tuition, fees, room costs, and meal plans.
+Financial aid is offered for the academic year unless otherwise specified.
+Most offers are automatically applied to the payment of tuition, fees, room costs, and meal plans.
 Any remaining financial aid will be refunded to the student, although certain exceptions do apply.

 Please note that federal financial aid will not pay any auxiliary charges on your account (e.g., bookstore, parking tickets, printing fees).